trimstrayy/Traffic-Mgmt/README.md

 # DSA Queue Simulator - Traffic Light System

-A C++/SDL3 implementation of a traffic light queue management system for COMP202 Data Structures and Algorithms assignment.
+A C++/SDL3 implementation to develop a traffic light and management system to fulfil the assignment due DSA, Comp 202.
+This mini project uses data structure like queue and also priority queue to manage the traffic through the lanes and traffic light management.
+A comprehensive demonstration of the system's functionality and features is provided at the end of this documentation.

-## 📋 Description
+## 📋 Overview
-Simulation of a traffic junction management system using queue data structures.
-Features:
+This project simulates a traffic junction management system using queue data structures.
+It includes:
 - **Priority-based vehicle queue management**
 - **SDL3 graphical visualization**
 - **Traffic light state management**
 - **Vehicle generation system**
 - **Lane prioritization logic**

-## 🎑 Features
+## 🎑 Key Features
 - **Real-time traffic simulation**
 - **Priority lane handling (AL2)**
 - **Normal/High-priority mode switching**